Who We Are

 Web Content Guidelines

-Authors need to log into the web-based CMS at cms.gallaudet.edu.
+Authors need to log into the web-based Content Editor at gallaudet.edu/gu-login.

-New users should contact the Helpdesk for an account.
-Once an account has been established, users can log in using their Gallaudet user name and password.
-New authors, or those needing refresher training, should contact the Helpdesk for training.
+Users can log in using their Gallaudet user name and password.
+New authors, or those needing refresher training, should contact us for training.

 Gallaudet web page addresses must be within the WWW directory/domain, such as www.gallaudet.edu/about.
 Requests for subdomains, such as about.gallaudet.edu, will not be granted.
 Existing subdomain URLs are allowed.

-With the current CMS, URLs are "structured URLs" which means that the URL name is based on the name of the page and the folders that it is in.
-For example:
+With the current Content Editor, URLs are “structured URLs” which means that the URL name is based on the name of the page and the structure it is in.
+For example:gallaudet.edu/Gallaudet-University/About-Gallaudet/History/The-Legacy-Begins.

-For shorter URLs, especially for print purposes, contact the Helpdesk for assistance.
+For shorter URLs, especially for print purposes, use our gu.live solution.
 Once the page is published online, changing the title of the page will change the URL and any links to the page will be broken.
 Care should be taken when creating a name for a new page or site.

 Before creating a new site or adding new content, put yourself in the shoes of the average visitor that you hope is visiting your site.
 What do they want to know?
 What do they want to do?
 How do they want to do it?
 Think about your own behavior as a web visitor for other websites.